Tetrafluoroborate-Auth/Tetrafluoroborate-Auth.github.io/README.md

 ## Tools Used

-The tools that are being used in this guide have been picked carefully and are based on a few **important** parameters.
+The tools used here have been picked based on a few **important** parameters.

 1. **Ease of use**
     - *how easy are these to use?*